MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning: Preliminaries

 \subsection{Bayesian Optimization Framework}

 Bayesian optimization (BO)~\cite{snoek2012practical,hutter2011sequential,bergstra2011algorithms} is a popular algorithm framework that solves black-box problems with a costly objective function.
-Typically, BO loops over the following three main steps: (1) it fits a \textit{surrogate model} $M$ based on observed configurations $D = \{(\bm{x}_1, y_1),...,(\bm{x}_{n-1}, y_{n-1})\}$, where $\bm{x}_i$ is the $i^{th}$ configuration and $y_i$ is the corresponding observed performance; (2) with the surrogate model $M$, BO chooses the next configuration to evaluate by maximizing the \textit{acquisition function} $\bm{x}_{n}=\arg\max_{\bm{x} \in \mathcal{X}}\alpha(\bm{x}; M)$; (3) BO evaluates the configuration ${\bm x}_n$ to obtain its performance $y_n$ and augments the observations by $D=D\cup\{({\bm x}_n,y_n)\}$.
+It loops over the following steps: 1) it fits a \textit{surrogate model} $M$ based on observervations $D = \{(\bm{x}_1, y_1),...,(\bm{x}_{n-1}, y_{n-1})\}$, where $\bm{x}_i$ is the $i^{th}$ configuration and $y_i$ is the corresponding observed performance; 2) with the surrogate $M$, BO chooses the next configuration by maximizing the \textit{acquisition function} $\bm{x}_{n}=\arg\max_{\bm{x} \in \mathcal{X}}\alpha(\bm{x}; M)$; 3) It evaluates the configuration ${\bm x}_n$ to obtain its performance $y_n$ and augments the observations by $D=D\cup\{({\bm x}_n,y_n)\}$.

 \textbf{Surrogate}.
 We apply the Probabilistic Random Forest~\cite{hutter2011sequential} as the surrogate.
 Compared to alternatives, it has lower time complexity and shows better empirical results in real-world scenarios~\cite{zhang2022facilitating}.